Dauphin Island, Alabama: History

 The island served as a major trading depot where goods from Saint-Domingue (Haiti), Mexico, Cuba and France were unloaded and a short-lived fur trade was conducted.
 Before a channel was dredged, Mobile Bay was too shallow and its sandbars too treacherous for ocean-going vessels to travel up the bay and Mobile River to Fort Louis de La Louisiane.
 Thus, smaller boats carried the cargo within Mobile Bay to and from Dauphin Island.

 The name was changed to "Île du Dauphine" (or Dauphin island) around 1707 to honor the French heir apparent.
 At that time, the heir was Louis XIV's great-grandson, who would later become King Louis XV of France.

 In 1719 the first African slaves of Alabama arrived at Dauphin Island.
 After the French and Indian War (known in Europe as the Seven Years' War) ended in 1763, the island was ceded to the British.
 After the American Revolutionary War, the territory again came under Spanish jurisdiction, being part of the Province of West Florida until 1812.

 In 1795 after the Treaty of San Lorenzo was signed between Spain and the United States, new settlers began moving to Alabama from Virginia, North & South Carolina and Georgia.

-In 1805, the Chickasaw, Cherokee and Choctaw people were forced to cede their lands to the government.
+In 1805-1831, the Chickasaw, Cherokee and Choctaw people were forced to cede their lands to the government.
 The Creek tribes aggressively fought to hold their lands, but eventually were forced to cede in 1813.

 Fort Gaines on the eastern tip of the island was built between 1821 and 1848.
 It was occupied by Confederate forces in 1861 and captured by the Union Army during the Battle of Mobile Bay.
-The phrase, "Damn the torpedoes, full speed ahead," was supposedly spoken by U. S. Admiral David Farragut just a few hundred yards from Dauphin Island's shore.
+The phrase, "Damn the torpedoes, full speed ahead," was supposedly spoken by U. S. Admiral David Glasgow Farragut just a few hundred yards from Dauphin Island's shore.